artemkurylo/cqrs/simple-cqrs/README.md

 The main purpose of this application is to demonstrate how CQRS works and how it can be implemented in a simple way.

+Notice:
+- The application is not using two different storages (for dividing read/writes), it is just using a simple in-memory database for ease of implementation.

 Demonstrated the difference between Commands and Queries.

 ### Uses the following technologies: